New leak sheds light on the upcoming Samsung Galaxy Unpacked product lineup

 — Fabrizio Degni (@fabrizio_degni) June 19, 2023

-All of the aforementioned devices have been leaked before, meaning that the newest tease doesn’t really show off anything new.
+All of the aforementioned devices have been leaked before, meaning the recent tease doesn’t really show off anything new.
 What it does confirm is that all of the targeted Samsung phones, watches and tablets are likely to be unveiled in July 2023.

 The newest leak has been adding to the hype of Samsung’s upcoming offerings, which have been the talk of the tech world for months now.
 Rumours hint that the new Galaxy Tab S9 Ultra will feature Qualcomm’s Snapdragon 8 Gen 2 ‘for Galaxy’ chip alongside a 14.6-inch WQXGA+ AMOLED display, making it one of the intriguing offerings in Samsung’s tablet lineup.